luigifreda/plvs/README.md

 ## Contributing

-You are welcome to contribute to the code base by using pull requests, reporting bugs, leaving comments, and proposing new features through issues.
-Feel free to get in touch: *luigifreda(at)gmail(dot)com*.
+We welcome contributions to the codebase through pull requests, bug reports, comments, and feature proposals via issues.
+For any questions or feedback, please contact *luigifreda(at)gmail(dot)com*.
 Thank you!

 ## License

-We release PLVS under [GPLv3 license](./LICENSE).
+PLVS is released under [GPLv3 license](./LICENSE).
 PLVS contains some modified libraries, each one coming with its license.
 Where nothing is specified, a GPLv3 license applies to the software.

-Please cite our work if you use PLVS in your projects.
+If you use PLVS in your projects, please cite our above-mentioned document.

 ## Credits